ggurung1/ggurung1.github.io/index.md

-# Hi, I'm Your Name 👋
+# Hi, I'm Gautam Gurung

 I'm a Data Analyst with experience in SQL, Python, and data visualization.
 I enjoy turning raw data into actionable insights.